Emotional stages of change

 - Engage other people in developing a shared vision of a realistic, optimistic future

 - Maintain a healthy balance between work commitments

 - Celebrate your small victories

 Everyone goes through similar emotional stages of change when dealing with significant transformation.

-John M. Fisher is the Chartered Psychologist who researched and developed the Personal Transition through Change curve.
-He presented at the Tenth International Personal Construct Congress, Berlin, 1999, and subsequently developed in his work on constructivist theory in relation to service provision organisations at Leicester University, England.
+John M. Fisher is the Chartered Psychologist who researched and developed the Personal Transition through the Change curve.
+He presented at the Tenth International Personal Construct Congress, Berlin, in 1999, and subsequently developed his work on constructivist theory in relation to service provision organisations at Leicester University, England.